AndrewAkinson/python3-therion-analyzer/README.md

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
-The parser has been checked against the Leck-Masongill data set and the EaseGill-Pippikin data set, as well as the Dow-Prov example.
+The parser has been checked against the Leck-Masongill data set and the EaseGill-Pippikin data set, as well as the Dow-Prov sample.

 ### Open issues